pschaus/LINFO1121/source/intro/index.rst

 Motivated students can also propose new exercises as pull requests.

+Guillaume Derval has compiled a *summary of the course*, available `here <https://github.com/pschaus/LINFO1121-summary>`_.
+Note: It is not complete and should not replace the reference book.
+Topics such as Tries and the String Sort algorithm are missing.
+Contributions via pull requests are welcome!

 The license used is Creative Commons Attribution-ShareAlike 4.0 International License for theoretical exercises and MIT for the source code.